 The pretence that the tech industry is lacking diverse talent in this current generation is rather a poor excuse for not having enough women fill up positions within the industry itself, yet they’re qualified to do so.

-The pretence that the tech industry is lacking diverse talent in this current generation is rather a poor excuse for not having enough women fill up positions within the industry itself
+The pretence that the tech industry lacks diverse talent in this current generation is rather a poor excuse for not having enough women fill up positions within the industry itself

-In 2015, Pinterest announced its strategy to increase diversity inside the company, including hiring a start-up called Paradigm to train employees and executives in unconscious bias, so that it could hold itself accountable to making meaningful improvements on diversity.
+In 2015, Pinterest announced its strategy to increase diversity inside the company, including hiring a start-up called Paradigm to train employees and executives in unconscious bias so that it could hold itself accountable for making meaningful improvements on diversity.

-However, this was far from the truth after it was revealed that four percent of Pinterest’s workforce was black, according to the latest figures released by the company.
+However, this was far from the truth after it was revealed that 4% of Pinterest’s workforce was black, according to the latest figures released by the company.

 The reality of it all is shocking, and even more devastating after one of the former black employees at the company informed The Post about how she was told to stop speaking in meetings and watched her manager use the presentations she created to speak to clients instead.